MarioVidoni/OpenAI-Daily-Fact/README.md

 ### Today's fact
 #
-Did you know that the first computer programmer was actually a woman?
-Ada Lovelace, the daughter of famous poet Lord Byron, was an English mathematician and writer who worked on Charles Babbage's early mechanical general-purpose computer, the Analytical Engine.
-She is recognized for writing the algorithm intended to be processed by the machine, which technically makes her the world's first computer programmer, all the way back in the mid-1800s!
+Did you know that the first programmer in the world was a woman?
+Ada Lovelace, an English mathematician and writer, is known for her work on Charles Babbage's early mechanical general-purpose computer, the Analytical Engine.
+In her notes which explained the workings of the engine, she also included what is recognized as the first algorithm intended to be processed by a machine.
+Hence, Lovelace is often considered the world's first computer programmer.
+Quite curious, isn't it?